dbbs-lab/bsb-core/docs/source/config/module/overview.rst

   def locations_reference(root, here):
     return root.locations

 This reference object would create the link seen in the first reference example.
-For more advanced uses of the reference object see :doc:`/config/module/refs`.

 Reference lists
 ---------------